JacobParis/tornado/README.md

 Creating a new task is as simple as a callback on the dialog that adds one new item to the task state.

 The Edit task dialog is a slightly modified clone of the create task dialog, but its functionality is a little trickier since instead of appending to an array, it needs to swap an element out from the middle of it.

+I'm sure there's some cleaner way of editing an item in place in an array but I'm running low on time so I'm going to leave one ugly modifySelectedTask function that makes gratuitious use of the spread operator

+However it does provide a nice API for me to interact with the tasks.
+Renaming them and archiving them each take just a simple one-liner.